Sdcrouse/recipe-rolodex/NOTES.md

 First, figure out how to update a recipe's ingredients, but without saving them.
 (CHECK!)
 REMEMBER: If I update/save the ingredient and/or recipe_ingredient and/or recipe too early, then I will have to undo those changes if I encounter a validation error.
 **End of old comments and ideas from the "patch '/recipes/:id'" route:**

+**Flash messages:**
+  flash[:error] = "You must be logged in to view the recipes." flash[:error] = "Sorry, chef!
+You must be logged in before you can create a new recipe." flash[:error] = "Congratulations, chef!
+You just found a bug in the Recipe Rolodex!
+Either you somehow got this far without being logged in, or you got logged out while creating a recipe." flash[:error] = "You must be logged in before you can view this recipe." flash[:error] = "Sorry, chef!
+That recipe doesn't exist." flash[:error] = "Sorry, Chef #{current_user.username}!
+The recipe that you are trying to edit does not exist." flash[:error] = "Sorry, Chef #{current_user.username}!
+You are not authorized to edit this recipe." flash[:error] = "Sorry, Chef!
+You must be logged in to edit this recipe." flash[:error] = "Congratulations, chef!
+You just found a bug in the Recipe Rolodex!
+Either you somehow got this far without being logged in, or you got logged out while editing a recipe." flash[:error] = "Congratulations, chef!
+You just found a bug in the Recipe Rolodex!
+You should not have gotten this far, since you are not authorized to edit this recipe." flash[:error] = "An ingredient needs a name when it's given an amount and/or brand" flash[:error] = "You must be logged in to delete this recipe." flash[:error] = "This recipe does not exist." flash[:error] = "Sorry, Chef #{current_user.username}!
+You are not authorized to delete this recipe." flash[:error] = "This chef does not exist." flash[:error] = "Invalid password.
+Try again." flash[:error] = "You must be logged in to see this chef's profile." flash[:error] = "It looks like this chef does not exist." flash[:error] = "You don't need to sign up, Chef #{current_user.username}.
+You're already logged in!" flash[:error] = "Silly chef, you're ALREADY logged in!" flash[:error] = "Sorry, chef!
+You can't log out unless you're logged in."

+  flash[:validations] = recipe.errors.full_messages
+  flash[:validations] = new_user.errors.full_messages

+  flash[:login] = "You are not logged in." flash[:login] = "You are logged in."

+  flash[:success] = "You have successfully logged in!" flash[:success] = "You have successfully signed up!" flash[:success] = "You have successfully logged out!" flash[:success] = "You have successfully edited the recipe!" flash[:success] = "You have successfully deleted the recipe!"

+**Stretch goals:**
+Allow users to delete their accounts.
+Enable password confirmation when signing up.
+Change '/recipes/:id' route to '/recipes/:name/:id'.
+Allow users to delete ingredients in the Edit route by leaving the amount, brand, and name blank.